 Address: P.za San Marco, 30124 Venezia VE, Italy

-St. Mark’s Campanile is an iconic landmark in Venice that is known for its distinct Venetian architecture and stunning city views.
-Located on the beautiful Piazza San Marco, this bell tower was erected back in the 10th Century and has played a major role in Venice’s history ever since.
+St. Mark’s Campanile is an iconic landmark in Venice known for its distinct Venetian architecture and stunning city views.
+Located on the beautiful Piazza San Marco, this bell tower was erected in the 10th Century and has played a significant role in Venice’s history ever since.

 St. Mark’s Campanile is one of the top places to visit in Venice for those who love history and architecture.
-From the outside, this bell tower is a stunning piece of Venetian Gothic architecture that features intricate carvings and beautiful stone detailing.
+From the outside, this bell tower is a stunning piece of Venetian Gothic architecture, featuring intricate carvings and beautiful stone detailing.

-But it’s what lies inside this famous landmark that truly makes it one-of-a-kind.
+But what lies inside this famous landmark genuinely makes it one-of-a-kind.
 Visitors can climb to the top of the tower and take in sweeping views of the city.
-And if anyone in your party is feeling adventurous, you can even climb all the way to the top of the bell tower’s 323-foot-tall dome.
-While there is a small fee to climb to the top of the tower, the views are definitely worth it.
+And if anyone in your party is feeling adventurous, you can climb to the top of the bell tower’s 323-foot-tall dome.
+While there is a small fee to climb to the top of the building, the views are worth it.

-St. Mark’s Campanile is attached to the famed St Mark’s Basilica, so be sure to check both of these iconic landmarks out on your trip to Venice.
-Visit during the day or at night, you’re sure to be in awe of the beauty and history that surrounds this famous bell tower.
+St. Mark’s Campanile is attached to the famed St. Mark’s Basilica, so be sure to check these iconic landmarks out on your trip to Venice.
+Visit during the day or at night; you’ll be in awe of the beauty and history that surround this famous bell tower.

 See Related: Best Pompeii Tours from Naples, Italy